 Motivated by preserving rather than pickling my liver for another 30 years or so, I decided to find someone to share the champagne with.

-Advertising for a Travel Writer’s Plus One
+Advertising for a Travel Writer’s Plus One to find love online

 Note to aspiring travel writers: always have travel insurance.
 And carry more tissue packs than you think you’ll ever need.

 Shopping for love online is like shopping for a new phone, right?

 I equated looking for a Travel Writer’s Plus One with online shopping for grown-ups.
 Using the same process I’d use to find a new smart phone or laptop, I narrowed my Plus One search down to a wish list of desirable qualities.
 Some, like a reliable operating system (wardrobe audit applied) and a sizable, fully-functioning hard drive (along with dental hygiene), were non-negotiable.